 ‘Good evening Sir, will you be dining with us?’

 Unwashed, unshirted, I couldn’t.
-Before doing anything fancy I need time to get into character, to visualise money in the bank and tweed in the wardrobe – it had been months since I’d rehearsed my haughty laugh.
-But I was cornered; my coat was ceremoniously removed and a bottle of £5 mineral water placed in front of me before you could say sweat marks.
+Before doing anything fancy I need time to get into character, to visualise money in the bank and tweed in the wardrobe.
+But I was cornered; my coat was ceremoniously removed and a bottle of £5 mineral water placed in front of me before you could say sweat patch.

 The main course was halibut flanked by fried and boiled potatoes – opulence – with a whisper of salt and a caress of buttery garlic.
 My father is Irish and my mother is Scottish.
 So naturally my mother racially abused me growing up.
 Especially when I wouldn’t eat potatoes: ‘your lot wouldn’t exist if it wasn’t for spuds’, ‘there’s no such thing as an anti-tattie Paddy’ and less printable rejoinders.

 Intrigued by the unusual broccoli, I stopped the waiter as he walked by to find out more: